cs4241-c26/a2-clientserver/README.md

 # Assignment 2 - Personal Workout Tracker - Progress Check
 **By: Vivek Reddy Kasireddy**

+## Tips on how to use the application
+The user inputs their workouts -> Name, Time, Type (Strength, Cardio) and then any extra notes they have.
+The user would refresh the page to see that it has been added to log.
+The user can also edit a workout that is already added to the log and then click add exercise to see that that exercise has been updated.

 ## Technical Achievements

 ### 1. Single-Page App with Live Data Updates